 Gross premiums

-The trading income or revenue of the insurance firm is the gross premiums (PG).
+The trading income or revenue of the insurance firm is the gross premiums written (PG).
 This is the aggregate premiums, accruing over the accounting period from the host of insureds for all classes (or lines) of insurance.
 The accounting system is accrual based.
-Transactions are accounted for as and when they occur not when the cash is received.
+Transactions are accounted for as and when they occur, not when the cash is received.
 As soon as individual premiums accrue, the insurer can issue an invoice.
 Generally insurers do not issue invoices for personal lines insurance preferring to collect premiums via debit orders.
 The absence of an invoice can raise VAT issues.
 If an invoice is issued the income statement can be credited and debtors, a balance-sheet item, can be debited, assuming that is, the insurer opens a debtors’ folio to record premiums due, before they are received.
 Once payment is received (PREC) debtors are credited and current assets (the bank) debited.
 The difference, or balance of the debtors’ folio, is trade debtors.
 Where an invoice is not issued and the transaction recorded from cash received in the bank from debit orders, the income statement is credited and the bank debited.

-The smooth operation of insurance firms require that the premiums be collected, as soon as possible, after insurers accept the risk.
+The smooth operation of insurance firms requires that the premiums be collected, as soon as possible, after insurers accept the risk.
 Premiums are paid in advance of claims because the income is needed to pay claims as and when these arise.
 Insurers accordingly in principle do not extend credit to insureds.
 Insurers should have very low levels of outstanding debts in the form of outstanding premiums.
 Indeed the prompt collection of premiums has, for some time been regulated in South Africa, to ensure that once an insurer is on risk, the cash reaches the insurer as quickly as possible.
 The reason for the introduction of this legislation was not tardiness on the part of insureds to pay premiums but to prevent insurance brokers from retaining the premiums instead of expeditiously passing these over to the insurer.
 It was in the interests of insurance brokers to retain premiums as long as possible and earn investment income on the retained premiums.
 It can be argued that legislation for this purpose was unnecessary since insurers are able to and do manage their own cash flows through the mandatory contracts with brokers (s45 of Act 53 of 1998).
 Be that as it may the legislation does exist.
 Brokers nevertheless use the legislation to ensure prompt payment of premiums by insureds and pay the collected premiums over within the prescribed period.

 The practice of brokers collecting premiums raise an important question.
 In the event of an insurer being placed in liquidation, the question becomes who owns the premiums held by brokers; the insured or the insurance firm?
 In South Africa it was held in an unreported test case, correctly it is submitted, that the premiums belong to the insurance firm.
 It is generally accepted that brokers are the agents of the insurance company for the collection of premiums and thus the premiums are held on behalf of insurers.
 This raises a further problem; insurers are exposed to the risk that brokers may abscond with the premiums.
 Where brokers hold premiums on behalf of the insurer is a requirement that brokers take out fidelity insurance to cover the premiums in their custody.
 In many cases, especially where smaller brokers are involved insurers insist premiums be deposited directly into their own bank accounts.